 Oregon is a shall-issue state with concealed carry applications processed at the county level by the local sheriff’s office.
 However, the sheriff has some discretion if there are reasonable grounds to believe that the applicant has been or is reasonably likely to be a danger to self or others.

-No permit is required to purchase a firearm.
+No license is required to purchase a firearm.
 Private-party firearms transfers must be conducted through a licensed firearms dealer while both parties are present.
 The dealer is required by federal law to conduct a background check and keep a record of the sale.
 The Oregon State Police keep records of all gun sales from firearm dealers for five years.

 Open carry is legal in Oregon without a license although local cities and counties are authorized to place restrictions on who may open carry in public places (which includes vehicles).
 The minimum age is 18 years old.
 Some areas are off-limits, including federal facilities and Indian reservations.